MahendarByra/Automatic_Pathological_Changes_Detector/README.md

 # Data Preprocessing
 "Raw_Data" folder has the data before preprocessing(non-uniform data) of size 2 GB.<br>
-"Preprocessed_Data" has the data afer preprocessing(uniform data with dimensions 224x224x3) of size 113MB.<br>
+"Preprocessed_Data_vgg" has the data afer preprocessing(uniform data with dimensions 224x224x3) of size 113MB.<br>
-"data_conversion.py" is used for this preprocessing.<br>

-# Data Agumentation
-Not yet started.
+"Data_Preprocessing"  folder has the python files for Data preprocessing.<br>